KNKI

 Identify Your Interests

-Use BDSM checklists to explore your desires.
+Take the BDSM test to surface your role and core drive — then use a kink checklist to map specific activities.
 Are you drawn to nurturing control or strict discipline?
 Service or sensation?

 Pro tip: Be honest with yourself—there's no "wrong" interest as long as it's consensual.